On a long range segregation model: Classification of singular points and Lipschitz regularity in dimension 2

 An immediate corollary of Theorem \ref{equalanglethm} is the $C^1$-regularity of the free boundaries when $K=2$ and under the following additional assumptions on $\Om$, $f_1$ and $f_2$:

 where

 the boundary data are such that

 These assumptions imply that $-u_1$ and $u_2$ are monotone increasing in the $x_1$ direction.
 Then we have the following \begin{cor} Assume \eqref{mainassumpts} with $p=1$ in \eqref{H1}.
 Assume in addition $K=n=2$, \eqref{c1regass1}, \eqref{c1regass2} and \eqref{c1regass3}.
 Then the sets $\partial S_i$, $i=1,2$, are of class $C^1$. \end{cor} \begin{proof} We know that the sets $\partial S_i$ are curves of the plane at $\rho$-distance 1, one from each other.
 Suppose by contradiction that $\partial S_1$ has an angle $\theta<\pi$ at $y_0$.
 In particular, there exist two $\rho$-balls of radius 1, centered at two points $z,w\in \partial S_2$ that are tangent to $\partial S_1$ at $y_0$.
 Then, by the monotonicity property of the $u_i$'s and Theorem \ref{lem:6.1}, the arc of the $\rho$-ball of radius 1 centered at $y_0$ between the points $z$ and $w$ must be all in $\partial S_2$.
 This means that any point inside this arc, which is a regular point of $\partial S_2$, is at $\rho$-distance 1 from the singular point $y_0\in\partial S_1$.
 This contradicts Theorem \ref{equalanglethm}.
 We have shown that any point of the free boundaries is regular.
-Let us now show that this implies that the free boundaries are $C^1$.
-Let $y_0\in\partial S_1$.
-The free boundary $\partial S_1$ is locally a graph around $y_0$, as in the system of coordinates $x=(x_1,x_2)$ centered at $y_0$ and with the $x_2$ axis in the direction of the inner normal of $\partial S_1$ at $y_0$, there exist a small $r>0$ and a function $\psi$ such that in that system of coordinates, $\partial S_1\cap B_r(y_0)$ is the graph of the function $\psi$.
-In particular $\psi(0)=\psi'(0)=0$.
-By Corollary \ref{tangebtballcor}, we know that $\psi$ is semiconvex, i.e., there exists $c>0$ such that $\zeta(x_1):=\psi(x_1)+c|x_1|^2$ is convex.
-We want to show that $\zeta_1$ is of class $C^1$ at $0$.
-Since any point of $\partial S_1\cap B_r(y_0)$ is regular, $\psi$, and therefore $\zeta$, has a tangent line at any point of the graph.
-Let us consider a sequence of points $x_1^l$ converging to 0 as $l\to +\infty$.
-We want to show that $\zeta'(x_l)\to0$ as $l\to+\infty$.
-Let $p\in\real$ be the limit of a convergent subsequence of $\zeta'(x_l)$.
-The tangent line of $\zeta$ at $x_l$ is a supporting hyperplane for $\zeta$ at $x_l$, i.e., $\zeta(x)\ge \zeta(x_l)+\zeta'(x_l)(x-x_l)$.
-Passing to the limit as $l\to +\infty$, we see that $px$ is a supporting hyperplane for $\zeta$ at 0.
-Since $\zeta$ is differentiable at 0, we must have $p=0$.
+Then by Lemma \ref{freeboudarygraphlemC1} the free boundaries are of class $C^1$.
 This concludes the proof. \end{proof} Another corollary of Theorem \ref{equalanglethm} is that the number of singular points is finite.